Data Editor and Viewer

 Submit changes immediately

 Submit changes instantly.
-For more information about submitting your changes to a database, see Submit changes to a database.
+For more information about submitting your changes to a database, refer to Submit changes to a database.

 Custom Date/Time Formats

 For the available date patterns, click Date patterns.

 Select and set a custom datetime or timestamp format.

 Datetime/timestamp with time zone

 Select and set a custom datetime or timestamp format with time zone.